TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

   * PE-10C's route thru Buldibuyo is from the 2016 district map.
   * PE-10C's route thru Tayabamba is from the 2016 district map.
 * PE-12B
+  * PE-12B's route thru Urpay is from the 2016 district map.
 * PE-14A
+* PE-14B
 * PE-14C
+* PE-14D
 * PE-18B
 * PE-20B
 * PE-20C